 Perhaps overlooked, though quickly understood, is the major downside of at-home pet otter ownership: they stink.
 Aside from the obvious scat left behind, otters use a process called scent marking to case their territories in the wild; using scent glands all over their body, otters rub an incredibly potent smell around to claim their spaces.

-They need a lot of space and environmental enrichment.
-The recommended space for two otters is the size of a small apartment, and you need two, as these are extremely social animals.
+Otters require a lot of space and environmental enrichment.
+The recommended space for two otters is the size of a small apartment, and you should consider at least two, as these are extremely social animals.
 You'll also want to mimic their natural ecosystem, so it's recommended that they live outdoors or are able to roam in natural environments often.

 This video is very important to see if you plan to live with a pet otter.

 One additional fact about these beautiful sentient creatures that everyone should remember is habitat destruction, hunting, and pollution continue to threaten their conservation.
-This endangered species is showing up on social media and "animal cafes" and otter cafes in Japan are one reason why they've continued growing in popularity across Asia.
+This endangered species is showing up on social media in "animal cafes" and otter cafes around Japan are one reason why they've continued growing in popularity across Asia.
 Sadly, the pet trade to fulfill that demand is exposing them along with other exotic animals.